 Discussion Forums (DF): Students will be designated as facilitators for each week's topic by providing one (1) discussion question extracted from a review of the assigned weekly materials.
-DFs are interactive and time sensitive.
-Once closed they cannot be reopened for submission.
+Our weekly Zoom sessions will work off of the responses to the weekly Q&A posts.

-Reflections: Weekly summaries are designed to critically analyze the key terms and concepts from the assigned readings and discussions for each week.
+Summaries: Weekly summaries are designed to critically analyze the key terms and concepts from the assigned readings and discussions for each week.
 These assignments offer students the rare opportunity to develop their writing skills in scholarly, academic fashion.